Ivanti-Platinum-Recruiting/TestCoverage/README.md

 * CodingTest_Test: contains the test class for this method

 The objective of this test is simple: **make the UserService class testable and add full test coverage for the `GetUsername()` method**.
 The repository class should not be tested or modified.

+Please create a branch on this repository and push your code to this branch.